wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/2-core-components.md

 ## Set up the Power BI dashboard

 The CoE Power BI dashboard provides a holistic view with visualizations and insights into resources in your tenant: environments, apps, Power Automate flows, connectors, connection references, makers, and audit logs.
-Telemetry from the audit log is stored from the moment you set up the CoE Starter Kit, so over time you can look back and identify trends for longer than 28 days.
+Telemetry from the audit log is stored from the moment you set up the CoE Starter Kit, so over time, you can look back and identify trends for longer than 28 days.

 ## Share apps with other admins

-The core components solution doesn't contain any apps for makers or users, only admin-specific apps.
+The core components solution doesn't contain apps for makers or users, only admin-specific apps.
 These components are designed to give admins better visibility and overview of resources and usage in their environments.
 None of the components are to be shared with makers or users.

 The user account who uploaded the solution, and the environment admin of the environment the solution exists in, will have full access to the solution; however, you might want to share these apps with specific other users.
-More information: Share a canvas app in Power Apps
+For more information, see Share a canvas app in Power Apps.

 ## Wait for flows to finish